-A foster child or foster adult may be allowed to reside in the unit if their presence would not result in a violation of inspection space standards according to 24 CFR 982.401.
+A foster child or foster adult may be allowed to reside in the unit if their presence would not result in a violation of inspection space standards as described in section 8-1.F of this policy.
 Third-party verification from the state or local government agency responsible for the placement of the individual with the family may be required prior to PHA approval of any foster child or adult being added to the household.